 The work of applying to college may be almost completed, but the work of preparing to succeed in college continues until your student leaves for Move-in Day next fall (and even beyond that).

-Are there things that you can do right now, while he is still in high school, to help ensure his success?
+Are there things that you can do right now, while they are still in high school, to help ensure success?
 The answer is, yes.
 Perhaps you’re already doing some of the following, but consider these suggestions.

-- Make sure your student has a good, and reliable alarm clock, and let him be responsible for getting himself up and out of the door on time in the morning.
-If he sleeps through the alarm, misses the bus and is late to school, he’ll need to deal with the consequences.
-No one will be checking up on him next year.
-(Please resolve that you won’t be calling him in the mornings to wake him up!)
+- Make sure your student has a good, and reliable alarm clock, and let them be responsible for getting up and out of the door on time in the morning.
+If your student sleeps through the alarm, misses the bus and is late to school, they’ll need to deal with the consequences.
+No one will be checking up next year.
+(Please resolve that you won’t be calling your student in the mornings to wake them up!)

 - Put down the phone.
 Don’t call your student’s teacher, guidance counselor, coach, or principal unless there is a dire emergency (decide whether you need to redefine emergency).
-If your student has a problem, talk to him about his options and what he might say to the teacher/counselor/coach/principal, but step away from the phone and let him handle it.
-It will be important that your student be able to advocate for himself next year.
-Let him practice now.
+If your student has a problem, talk to them about options and what they might say to the teacher/counselor/coach/principal, but step away from the phone and let them handle it.
+It will be important that your student be able to self-advocate next year.
+Let them practice now.

-- Help your student set up a budget, and talk to him about managing his money.
-If you are in the habit of paying for his expenses – clothes, activities, other expenses – give him a set amount and insist that he budget to make it work.
+- Help your student set up a budget, and talk to them about managing money.
+If you are in the habit of paying for your student’s expenses – clothes, activities, other expenses – give them a set amount and insist that they budget to make it work.
 Talk about how to keep track of spending and anticipate expenses.
 Many students say no one ever taught them how to manage their money, and most students say they want to learn this skill from their parents.

-- Make sure your student is knowledgeable and competent in handling his money beyond planning.
-If he doesn’t already have one, help him open a checking account and learn how to write checks, help him get a credit card and talk to him about compounding interest and minimum payments, make sure he has and knows how to use a debit card.
+- Make sure your student is knowledgeable and competent in handling their money beyond planning.
+If your student doesn’t already have one, help them open a checking account and learn how to write checks, help them get a credit card and talk to them about compounding interest and minimum payments, make sure they have and know how to use a debit card.

-- If your student takes any medications regularly or has serious allergies, make sure that he knows how to refill a prescription and work with his allergies.
+- If your student takes any medications regularly or has serious allergies, make sure that they know how to refill a prescription and work with their allergies.
 Talk about who should be notified at school.

-- Work with your student on the life skills he may need.
-Is he comfortable doing his own laundry?
-Have him do his own this year.
-Help him learn how to cook a few simple things to augment the dining hall food.
-If he is taking a car to campus, make sure he knows when and how to service and maintain it.
+- Work with your student on the life skills they may need.
+Are they comfortable doing laundry?
+Have them do their own this year.
+Help them learn how to cook a few simple things to augment the dining hall food.
+If your student is taking a car to campus, make sure they know when and how to service and maintain it.

 A few simple things put in place this year, while you are around to coach and encourage, will help your student feel even more competent and confident next year.
-And you’ll have the satisfaction of watching him grow in his independence and responsibility.
+And you’ll have the satisfaction of watching your student grow in independence and responsibility.